-With this type of policy, you'll get your premium payments back at the end of the coverage term if you don't pass on while the policy is in effect.
-Premiums are higher but if you'd prefer to get a lump sum back at the end of the term, it may be worth paying for.
+With this type of policy, you’ll get your premium payments back at the end of the coverage term if you don’t die while the policy is in effect.
+Premiums are higher, but if you’d prefer to get a lump sum back at the end of the term, it may be worth paying for.

 Mortgage Protection Term Life Insurance

-This insurance pays out to your mortgage provider (the beneficiary) and ensures your loved ones will own the family home free-and-clear if you pass away.
-Because your mortgage balance goes down over time, it's a form of decreasing term life insurance.
+This insurance pays out to your mortgage provider (the beneficiary) and ensures that your loved ones will own the family home free and clear if you die.
+Because your mortgage balance goes down over time, it’s a form of decreasing term life insurance.

 The right term life insurance choice depends on how long you want your coverage in effect, whether you value predictability or a low starting price, and your monthly budget for premiums.

 Unlike term life insurance, whole life insurance remains in effect for your entire life as long as you continue paying premiums.
 Whole life insurance also has an investment component: You pay premiums higher than the cost of coverage, and the additional money is invested.

 “Term insurance is going to cost less than a whole life policy, and it generally won’t have any cash value,” Strohmeyer said.
 “A whole life policy will last for the rest of the customer’s life and will have a cash value that can be accessed, but it will cost more.”

 For many people, term life insurance may be a better option—even if it may not seem that way at first.

 “Many people want whole life insurance because they feel like term insurance is ‘renting’ insurance,” Keil said.
 “But we never hear anyone complain that their car insurance is a rip-off just because it doesn’t have a ‘cash value’ or that they are missing out because they are renting an apartment.
 Sometimes ‘renting’ is the cheapest, best way to go.“